Ready to learn more?

 Scholarships

-Centennial College’s Game – Art program will allow you to gain the skills to launch a career in the dynamic, ever-expanding and intensely creative interactive game industry.
-In just 16 consecutive months, the offering will prepare you for a career of imagination, innovative design and storytelling.
+Centennial College’s Game – Art program will allow students to gain the skills to launch a career in the dynamic, ever-expanding and intensely creative interactive game industry.
+In just 16 consecutive months, the offering will prepare for a career of imagination, innovative design and storytelling.

 Thanks to small classes, there will be an excellent teacher to student ratio, making it easy to interact with dedicated and passionate instructors who are working professionals in the game industry.
-The use of the latest software and hardware will ensure your seamless transition into a production environment.
-And, during the fourth semester, you’ll participate in a field placement.
+The use of the latest software and hardware will ensure the seamless transition into a production environment.
+And, during the fourth semester, students will participate in a field placement.

 Ready to get started?